arianarobertson/python-project-1/README.md

 Through this exercise, I developed a stronger understanding of how Python stores and organizes data using core types and structures.
 I practiced implementing these through real-world examples like population analysis and a recipe app.
 This hands-on approach made abstract concepts much more concrete.

+# Exercise 1.3: Functions and Other Operations in Python

+## Overview

+This exercise focused on practicing conditional statements, loops, and functions in Python.
+Through various tasks, I learned to control program flow using `if-elif-else` statements, automate repetitive tasks with loops, and organize code efficiently with functions.
+Additionally, I applied these concepts to practical problems like simple calculators, recipe managers, and user input handling.

+## What I Did

+- Implemented if-elif-else statements to make decisions based on user input.
+- Used for and while loops to reduce repetition in code.
+- Defined functions to encapsulate logic and improve modularity.
+- Created scripts that interactively take user inputs to build data structures such as recipes.
+- Practiced writing readable and maintainable Python code in the IPython shell and scripts.

+## Learning Goals

+- Use conditional statements to control program flow.
+- Apply loops to automate repetitive tasks.
+- Write and use functions to structure Python code clearly.

+## Reflection

+This exercise helped me understand the importance of control flow in programs and how loops and functions can greatly reduce effort and improve readability.
+Writing conditional statements felt more intuitive after practicing multiple scenarios.
+The experience of building small interactive programs also improved my confidence in handling user input and working with Python data structures.

+## How to Run

+The scripts and code snippets can be run directly in the IPython shell or saved as `.py` files and executed with Python.

+---